okan-creator/DedectorBot-site/README.md

 # DedectorBot-site
-Our Discord Bot Website For Now.
+This is our Discord bot's information site.